caitlinsalt/how-to-do-stuff/dotnet/c-sharp-crash-course.md

 }
 ```

-Static initialiser code is gathered up into a special method created by the compiler, called the class constructor or class initialiser, which is guaranteed to be run before any constructor of that class is called.
+Static initialiser code is gathered up into a special method created by the compiler, called the class constructor, class initialiser or type constructor, which is guaranteed to be run before any constructor of that class is called.
 However the exact point at which a class constructor is called is not defined beyond this, and historically has varied according to implementation.
 You can't call the class initialiser yourself, but you can access its code and metadata via reflection like any other method.

 Methods (other than constructors) can be declared as static.
-Inside a static method you can't use the `this` reference, or access any members with an implied `this` reference.
+Inside a static method you can't use the `this` reference, or access any non-static members with an implied `this` reference.
 Static methods can't be declared as `virtual` or `abstract`, so also can't be overridden; however, a static method can hide an inherited instance method or vice-versa.

 A class can be declared as a static class if all of its members are static.
 By implication, a static class can't have any defined constructors.
 Static classes are implicitly `sealed`, so can't be inherited.
 Even though a static class cannot contain `abstract` members, static classes are themselves implicitly `abstract`, as in CIL this is the flag used to mark a class as non-instantiable.